 LONDON (AP) — It's the next best thing to parking that costs peanuts: parking that costs chestnuts.

-The week-long "Bonkers for Conkers" campaign is due to end Sunday but may be extended.
+The weeklong "Bonkers for Conkers" campaign was due to end Sunday, but company spokesman Matthew Williamson said Thursday it may be extended.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 A District Court judge has ordered city leaders respond to a petition filed by an animal activist on the city's trap-neuter-return approach of managing feral cats.

 Police responded to dozens of weather-related crashes in only a matter of hours Sunday.

 A small plane crashed at about 8 a.m.
 Sunday morning on the Canyon Rim Trail near N.M.
 502 and the entrance of Los Alamos.